daskeete/Feb26Response/README.md

 ## MSE: From your 400+ observations of homes for sale, calculate the MSE for the following.
-The 10 biggest over-predictions
+The 10 biggest over-predictions.
 The MSE for the 10 biggest overpredictions is 1,745,893,765,552.1667.

-The 10 biggest under-predictions
+The 10 biggest under-predictions.
 The MSE for the 10 biggest underpredictions is 18,096,547,609,609.445.

-The 10 most accurate results (use absolute value)
+The 10 most accurate results (use absolute value).
 The MSE for the 10 most accurate results is 46,568,555.92.

 ## In which percentile do the 10 most accurate predictions reside?
 Did your model trend towards over or under predicting home values?